calipho-sib/sparql-playground/README.md

 * You can create your own scenario by giving a directory as argument: `java -jar sparql-playgroud.war your-directory-name`

 Your directory should follow this convention:

 * ttl-data: a folder containing turtle file(s)
-* queries: a folder containing the queries showed in the first page
+* queries: a folder containing the example queries showed in the first page
-* prefixes.ttl: a file containing the default prefixes (optional) to be added to queries
+* prefixes.ttl: a file containing the default prefixes to be added to queries
 * pages: pages with markdown files for the Documentation tab
-* config.properties - optionally you can include this property file with: repository.type=native to create a native repository (instead of in memory).
-This is particulary useful if your dataset contains more than 100'000 triplets

-If you like you can share your dataset with us.
+Notes:

+* If your dataset is reasonably large that can't be fit in memory (> 50'000 triples) you may want to add the property `-Drepository.type=native`.
+This will create a native repository (instead of a in memory datastore).
+The database will be persisted in a `sesame-db` folder.
+The first time it will take some time to create the structure, but once the application is restarted it will be instantaneous.

+* For development purposes you may want to set the java property `-Dspring.profiles.active=nocache` so the cache is not enabled (example queries, page, images, faqs ...)

 ##Technology in use
 * The SPARQL engine is Sesame 2.7.9